AMWA-TV/bcp-008-01/docs/Overview.md

 Since [NcReceiverMonitor](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-status-reporting/monitoring/#ncreceivermonitor) inherits from the [NcStatusMonitor](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-status-reporting/monitoring/#ncstatusmonitor) model then it also indirectly inherits from the [NcWorker](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncworker) model.

-Any implementation of [NcReceiverMonitor](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-status-reporting/monitoring/#ncreceivermonitor) MUST always have the `enabled` property set to `true`.
+Receiver monitors MUST always have the `enabled` property set to `true`.

-Any implementation of [NcReceiverMonitor](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-status-reporting/monitoring/#ncreceivermonitor) MUST NOT allow changes to the `enabled` property and instead MUST return `InvalidRequest` to Set method invocations.
+Receiver monitors MUST NOT allow changes to the `enabled` property and instead MUST return `InvalidRequest` to Set method invocations for this property.